 A couple of seconds later, the uncut version then shows the Camerlengo flailing around and screaming as he dies.
 In the cut version, the Camerlengo is already lying motionless as we cut to him, with no sounds of his screams on the soundtrack.

-of course, is money.
+answer, of course, is money.
 With a 12A rating, anyone can attend so long as any under-12s are accompanied by an adult, which means more butts on seats and more box office takings.
-Perhaps more disquieting is the PG-13 rating the two films were granted in the
+Perhaps more disquieting is the PG-13 rating the two films were granted

 censorship issues.
 Given both the subject matter and the success of the first two films at the PG-13/12A level, it is probably likely that similar changes will be ordered by the censors on both sides of the Atlantic.